GitArthurMarchetti/GitArthurMarchetti/README.md

 <h2 align="left">Hi 👋!
-My name is Arthur Marchetti and I'm a software developer, from Brazil - SC - Florianópolis</h2>
+My name is Arthur Marchetti and I'm a software developer, from Vancouver </h2>
 <h2> <a href="https://portfolio-arthur-marchetti.vercel.app/">PORTFOLIO</a> </h2>
 ###